 The breakwater was 700,000 tons of granite... stretched eight-tenths of a mile to protect the harbor

 Gina and I read the literature carefully and chose a hotel in Maine.
 We paid for an upgrade and ended up getting a suite at a good hotel in Rockland for about 30% off.
 I only had to buy a $28,000 car to get the deal.

 And so, in late October, 2017 - stopping in Pennsylvania on the way out and Niagara Falls on the way back - we drove to Rockland, Maine, population 7300.
 The region is called the "Mid Coast" and the city is on West Penobscot Bay, halfway between Portland and Bar Harbor.

 For the purposes of tourism and general commerce, Rockland is essentially one thoroughfare: Main Street.

 Neighborhoods clumped around downtown, and businesses dotted Rockland here and there: banks, gas stations, insurance agencies, the odd restaurant or bar.
 For the most part, though, if you're going out in Rockland, you're going to Main Street.

 A majority of buildings had a red brick second floor, but they all sported different color combinations at ground level.
 The town offered a variety of restaurants - seafood, Italian, hipster American, sandwiches - and there were plenty of museums, galleries, bookstores, and shops.

 Shoulder season had almost ended and the sidewalks were empty.
 The locals were neither obsequious nor surly, as they can be in tourist towns - instead, everyone was just pleasant.

 After an hour, I was sold.
 Rockland was charming.
-Not coffee table book perfect, not smarmy, but nice.
+Not coffee table book pristine, not smarmy, but nice.
 Real.

 - The Rockland Breakwater and Lighthouse